yinghu-math/mle9-yinghu/assignments/week-13-containers/essay_questions.md

 **Q2** Please explain what is the difference from a Container vs a Virtual Machine?

 The virtual machine contains an entire operating system, and it virtualizes the file systems, the hardware etc. Virtual machines are stand-alone computers running on top of the host OS.
-You can run any application on a virtual machine.
+You can run any application, like Docker, on a virtual machine.
 It's powerful and versatile but slow.

 The container itself doesn't contain an operating system; rather, it is more like a process running on top of the host OS.
 One container usually only contains one application or service.
 As a result, it's light and fast to boot up.